Seattle's Best Coffee

-Seattle's Best Coffee is a Nestlé-owned brand of wholesale coffee, ground coffee, and coffee K-cups.
-While Seattle's Best Coffee used to have coffeehouses in the United States, they appear to have closed down or have been converted to Starbucks coffeehouses when Starbucks owned this brand.
-Focus Brands owns the franchising rights for this brand for international markets and military bases.
+Seattle's Best Coffee LLC is a subsidiary of Nestlé whose brand is used to sell wholesale coffee, ground coffee, whole-bean coffee, and coffee K-cups.
+While this brand used to have coffeehouses in the United States, it no longer advertises them on its website.
+Some of these coffeehouses have converted to Starbucks while Starbucks previously owned this brand.
+GoTo Foods owns the franchising rights for this brand's coffeehouses for international markets and military bases.
+Starbucks still roasts the coffee for this brand despite having sold this subsidiary to Nestlé in 2022.

-Seattle's Best Coffee is generally less expensive than that of Starbucks, its former parent, and is marketed as more of a working class coffee compared to the upmarket Starbucks.
+Seattle's Best Coffee is generally less expensive than Starbucks, its former parent, and is marketed as more of a working class coffee compared to the upmarket Starbucks.